 ©2014 Pamela Russell Bejerano

 Pamela Russell Bejerano is a writer who works as a school administrator in Portland, Oregon.
 Pamela has published a poem and was invited to read a short story at the Cannon Beach Historical Society; this is her fourth Mini Sledgehammer win.
 Pam has lived abroad several times and weaves multicultural issues and the strength of women throughout her writing.
 She is currently working on her second novel about a young woman living in Nicaragua whose tenderly crafted life and community are shattered by an atrocity that she alone must find the strength to overcome.

-Filed under: Mini Sledgehammers | Tagged: 36 minutes, 36-minute writing contest, Blackbird Wine, Blackbird Wine & Atomic Cheese, Blackbird Wine Shop, daniel granias, free, Indigo Editing, Indigo Editing & Publications, Mini Sledgehammer, Portland, prizes, publish, short story, writing contest | 1 Comment »
+Filed under: Mini Sledgehammers | Tagged: 36 minutes, 36-minute writing contest, Blackbird Wine, Blackbird Wine & Atomic Cheese, Blackbird Wine Shop, free, Indigo Editing, Indigo Editing & Publications, Mini Sledgehammer, Pamela Russell Bejerano, Portland, prizes, publish, short story, writing contest | 1 Comment »